 4. Include Other Contact Methods

-If there are other ways to get in touch with your business, or receive information about your products, you may want to include them in the after hours greeting.
+If there are other ways to get in touch with your business, or receive information about your products, include them in this out of office voicemail recording.
 Websites and emails are often the most popular forms of alternative contact.

 Example:

+Ahoy!
 You've reached the Angola Yacht Club.
-Club hours are Tuesday through Sunday, 10 am to 10 pm.
-For more information about boat rentals, visit www.angolayacht.com.
-If you would like to join the club, please send an email to tim@angolayacht.com.
+Club hours are Tuesday through Sunday, 10 a.m. to 10 p.m.
+For information about boat rentals, visit www.angolayacht.com.
+If you want to join the club, please send an email to tim@angolayacht.com.

 5. Be Brief

-The best after hours greetings are brief, direct, and punctual.
-Do not waste the customer's time and give them a reason to hang up by adding in unnecessary details.
-The information in your after hours greeting should remain concise and essential to the caller's needs.
+The best after-hours greetings are brief, direct, and punctual.
+Don’t waste the caller's time and give them a reason to hang up by adding unnecessary details.
+The information in your salutation should be concise and essential to the caller's needs.

 Example:

-Thank you for calling Cutlas IT Solutions.
+Thank you for calling Cutlass IT Solutions.
 Our office is currently closed.
-Regular store hours are 9 am to 7 pm, Monday through Saturday.
-Please leave a voicemail with your name and phone number for our staff after the beep.
+Regular store hours are 9 a.m. to 7 p.m., Monday through Saturday.
+Please leave a voicemail with your name and phone number after the beep.

 6. Keep Your Recording Up to Date

-If your business is closing on one of its normal operating days for a holiday, or is dealing with an emergency or unforseen situation, you should update your after hours announcement to avoid confusion.
+If your business is closing for a holiday or to deal with an emergency, update your after-business-hours announcement to avoid confusion.

-Mention the details up front to notify callers of the situation immediately.
-If possible, specify which dates your office will be closed or when you will be back in business.
+Mention the details early in the message to notify callers of the situation.
+If possible, specify which days your office will be closed or when you will be back in business.

 Company Holiday Schedule